Riddle Of The Cloaked Man of Hoysala Temples

 There may be an extra pair of arms on a Bhairava here or a platform heeled slipper for a Bhairava there , but there is no description of any clothing and, in common usage, Bhairava images remain gloriously naked.

-How then can our Cloaked Man , with his long coat, only two arms and no weapon of war , aspire for the Bhairava label?
+How then can our Cloaked Man , with his long coat, only two arms and no weapon of war , aspire for the Bhairava label ?
+Hmm.
+Not valid .......but,

-The first ( ground level) is as the Lingam Brahmapurishwarar , the second, on a platform raised high , is the colossal stucco murti in Umamaheshwara form , Thoniappar , and above that , at the highest level , the Bhairava murti called Sattanathar.
+The first ( ground level) is as the Lingam Brahmapurishwarar , the second, on a platform raised high , is the colossal stucco murti of Umamaheshwara , Thoniappar , and above that , at the highest level , the Bhairava murti called Sattanathar.

-Sattanatha swami wears a long cloak and holds a staff.
-Ahaa !
+Sattanatha swami wears a long cloak and holds a staff !

 I have no idea when this icon was conceived and by which agama.
 It seems to have enjoyed popularity during the Bhakthi movement , till about 16th – 17th century .
 Only a few temples portray this cloaked Bhairava in Tamil Nadu.

-The legend is that Shiva took a Bhairava form to control Vishnu Trivikrama , who was on an irresponsible high of arrogance and conceit , after subduing Bali by covering the three worlds with three footsteps .
-The Bhairava flayed the Trivikrama and wore his skin as tunic and made his mighty spine his danda.
+The legend is that Shiva took a Bhairava form to control Vishnu Trivikrama , who was on an irresponsible high of arrogance and conceit , after subduing Bali .
+The Bhairava, says the puranam , flayed the Trivikrama and wore his skin as tunic and made his mighty spine his danda.
 He also confiscated the Chakra , helping Vishnu calm down, sort out his personality issues and regain normalcy .

 Since Shiva wore the skin as an upper garment ( called Sattai in Tamil), he was named Sattainathar / Sattanathar .